The Herron Arch 1: Information

 The Herron Arch 1 was the first large scale sculpture created by James Wille Faust, one of the Herron School of Art and Design's most notable alumni.
 In an effort to raise funds to name a drawing studio after Faust, the Herron School of Art and Design held an exhibition of Faust's work.
 Included in this exhibition were maquettes of potential large scale sculpture, including The Herron Arch 1.
 The Dean of Herron School of Art and Design, Valerie Eickmeier, noticed this particular maquette during the exhibition.
 In an effort to fulfill Faust's wish of creating a large scale sculpture, she suggested commissioning the piece for the upcoming Public Sculpture Invitational.
 Through grants and fund raising, as well as the generous donation of time by the artist, the $115,000 sculpture was created and now serves as the signature piece of artwork of the Herron School of Art and Design.

 The Herron Arch 1 was one of fifteen sculptures placed on the grounds of the new Herron School of Art and Design during the first ever Public Sculpture Invitational.
 The invitational lasted eighteen months, and initially, this piece was the only permanent sculpture of the group.
 Since the removal of the invitational works, three others have become permanent fixtures on the Herron grounds: Anatomy Vessels by Eric Nordgulen, Torso Fragment by Casey Eskridge, and Job by Judith Shea.

 The Herron Arch 1 was commissioned by the Herron School of Art and Design to stand on the north-east corner of the school's property.
 This is the south west corner of the New York Street and Blackford Street intersection.
 Since its initial installation, the sculpture has not been moved, and is visible online via Google Street View.

 Artist

 James Wille Faust, an Indianapolis resident, was born in 1949 in Lapel, Indiana.
 He earned a Bachelor of Fine Arts in sculpture from the Herron School of Art and Design in 1971 and a Master of Fine Arts in painting from the University of Illinois in 1974.

 Faust's vivid paintings have earned him praise throughout his career.
 His use of the airbrush is both unique and captivating.

 In 1992, Faust received national recognition when his work was included in the Absolut Art Collection sponsored by Absolut Vodka.
-For the award winning "Absolut Statehood" campaign, Faust created "Absolut Indiana" in an effort to capture the spirit of the state.
-Faust also served on the N.A.S.A.
-Art Team for the "Mission to Planet Earth" project from 1992-1993.
+For the award-winning "Absolut Statehood" campaign, Faust created "Absolut Indiana" in an effort to capture the spirit of the state.
+Faust also served on the NASA Art Team for the "Mission to Planet Earth" project from 1992 to 1993.